dna-storage/BINND/README.md

 - **What to expect:** This command will print various messages as it downloads and installs packages.
 This process might take several minutes, depending on your internet connection and computer speed.
 - **Important:** If you see any `ERROR` messages, please read them carefully. ⚠️ Common issues include Conda not being installed, or `BINND.yml` or `requirements.txt` files being missing.
-- **When to re-run `make init`:** You generally do not need to run make init again once it has completed successfully.
+- **💡 When to re-run `make init`:** You generally do not need to run make init again once it has completed successfully.
 However, you might consider re-running it if:

     - The `BINND.yml` or `requirements.txt` files are updated in the repository (e.g., to add new dependencies).